Native Backend

 For WebAssembly targets, see WASM Targets.

-Feature flags (--feature http, etc.) apply to both backends when compiling to native.
+Feature flags (--feature http, etc.) apply to the Rust backend when compiling to native; the Cranelift/LLVM paths support only pure Tish.